Chiiradeep/study-of-basic-gates/README.md

 **RTL**

 **Result:**
-To study and verify the truth table of logic gates in Quartus II using Verilog programming.
+Hence the truth table of logic gates in Quartus II using Verilog programming is studied and verified.